rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 }
 {{< /highlight >}}

-In the last step, you have introduced the button to toggle the state between the three states.
-Therefore you have used two enumerations, `TRANSITION_LABELS` and `TRANSITION_STATE`, to show an appropriate button label and to define the next state after a state transition.
-These enumerations can be define next to the `ISSUE_STATES` enumeration.
+In the last step, you introduced the button to toggl between the three states.
+You used two enumerations, `TRANSITION_LABELS` and `TRANSITION_STATE`, to show an appropriate button label and to define the next state after a state transition.
+These enumerations can be defined next to the `ISSUE_STATES` enumeration.

 {{< highlight javascript >}}
 const TRANSITION_LABELS = {